Terria-K/Bartizan/README.md

 - `Content/Atlas/modAtlas.xml -> <BartizanPath>/bin/builds/8-player/modAtlas.xml`

 Then any time you build the Mod project, just run that copy of TowerFall and it will have the latest changes.

+Note that when you change build configurations, you may need to manually switch which BaseTowerFall.exe you include in your references for the Mod project.
+If you see a compile error about the number of arguments not matching, this is likely the issue.

 ### Windows Specific Things